Tumoral Hypoxic Extracellular Vesicles Foster a Protective Microenvironment in Triple-Negative Breast Cancer

 Abstract

-The highly metastatic triple-negative breast cancer (TNBC) relies on its tumor microenvironment (TME) to maintain phenotypic heterogeneity and progression.
-Extracellular vesicles from hypoxic TNBC were previously shown to aid tumoral invasion but their function in the tumor microenvironment is still unclear.
-We used a novel method to investigate the TME in vitro called multicellular circulating co-culture, to characterize how TNBC-derived hypoxic EVs (EVh) interfere with tumoral and endothelial cells, fibroblasts, monocytes and macrophages.
+The highly metastatic triple-negative breast cancer (TNBC) relies on the tumor microenvironment (TME) to maintain phenotypic heterogeneity and progression.
+Extracellular vesicles from hypoxic TNBC (EVh) have been previously shown to facilitate tumoral invasion; however, their function in the tumor microenvironment remains unclear.
+We used a novel method to investigate the TME in vitro called multicellular circulating co-culture, to characterize how EVh interferes with tumoral and endothelial cells, fibroblasts, monocytes and macrophages.
 EVh promoted monocyte differentiation to M2-like macrophages and inhibited macrophage-derived phagocytosis in endothelial and tumoral cells.
-The protection of endothelial, tumoral and stromal cellular integrity by EVh increased pro-tumoral and pro-angiogenic signaling, collagen matrix synthesis and a potential differentiation to cancer-associated fibroblasts.
-Our findings highlighted the critical role of EVh in protecting tumor cells, indicating its cooperation towards a protective TME, which was demonstrated by the multicellular circulating co-culture and conventional co-culture protocols, leading to an adequate system with potential for investigating other tumor-related processes, including circulating tumor cells and metastasis.
+The protection of endothelial, tumoral and stromal cellular integrity by EVh increased pro-tumoral and pro-angiogenic signaling, collagen matrix synthesis and showed a potential differentiation to cancer-associated fibroblasts.
+Our findings highlight the critical role of EVh in protecting tumor cells, indicating its cooperation towards a protective TME, which was demonstrated by the multicellular circulating co-culture and conventional co-culture protocols.
+These findings lead to an adequate system with potential for investigating other tumor-related processes, including circulating tumor cells and metastasis.

 Graphical Abstract